 "If we had a more diverse (legislature) and more Latinos in the House of Delegates," he says, "I don't think it would be as difficult."

-America's government is a lot whiter than American itself, and not just in Virginia.
+America's government is much whiter than America itself, and not just in Virginia.

 While minorities have made some political gains in recent decades, they remain significantly underrepresented in Congress and nearly every state legislature though they comprise a growing share of the U.S. population, according to an analysis of demographic data by The Associated Press.
 The disparity in elected representation is especially large for Hispanics, even though they are now the nation's largest ethnic minority.